GabrielMotaZ/RPGHelper/README.md

 # RPGHelper
-Django site to help pen and paper RPG Combat.
+Django site to help pen and paper RPG Combat.\n
 Use makemigrations and migrate in manage.py.
 Websocket will not work in windows.